hammerjs/hammerjs.github.io/getting-started.md

 more details.

 ### Notes
+Built at Eight Media in Arnhem, The Netherlands.
 It's recommended to listen to [this loop](http://soundcloud.com/eightmedia/hammerhammerhammer) while using hammer.js.
 Follow [@jorikdelaporik](https://twitter.com/jorikdelaporik) for tweets about this library.

 Special thanks to [Pepe Cano](https://github.com/ppcano) for his contributions.